Right Arrow

 System live in days

-Fast to pilot with 'straightforward deployment'
+Fast to pilot with straightforward deployment

 The lack of deployment detail from Squint AI contrasts with enterprise expectations for clear technical specifications.
-Organizations requiring predictable rollout timelines and infrastructure planning face challenges evaluating Squint AI's fit without understanding deployment requirements.
+Organizations requiring predictable rollout timelines and infrastructure planning may face challenges evaluating Squint AI's fit without understanding deployment requirements.

 Video analytics and operational capabilities